-Sisolak introduced plan for marijuana pardons
+State leaders to discuss plan for marijuana pardons

 RENO, Nev.
+(KOLO) - The Board of Pardons Commissioners will discuss a plan whether to pardon people who have low-level marijuana convictions.

-(KOLO) Governor Steve Sisolak has put forward a plan to pardon tens of thousands of people who were previously convicted for possession of small amounts of marijuana.
+Governor Steve Sisolak proposed the plan earlier this month that could pardon tens of thousands of people who were previously convicted for possession of small amounts of marijuana.

 Nevadans voted to legalize the recreational use of marijuana in 2016.
 The ballot initiative legalized the possession of less than one ounce of marijuana.
 The Governor’s proposed resolution would unconditionally pardon individuals previously convicted of possession of one ounce or less of marijuana, not for purpose of sale.